cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-warden-services.md

 RabbitMQ has a daylimit daemon to monitor the bandwidth outside Warden container (monitored by monit) and it will take care of the bandwidth of each RabbitMQ instance.
 A RabbitMQ instance will be able to work without the daylimit daemon, while the daylimit daemon will block an instance when the throughput reaches its day limit.

-Note that RabbitMQ from cf-services-contrib-release is community supported and has some known short comings, search vcap-dev@ for more details and how to improve it.
+Note that RabbitMQ from cf-services-contrib-release is community supported and has some known shortcomings, search vcap-dev@ for more details and how to improve it.